GSANDLY/Break-Brick/README.md

 # Break-Brick
-Open 'brick.html' in browser, and play.:punch:
+Open 'brick.html' in browser, and play.:muscle: